Toloka/docs/en/guide/concepts/advanced-features-attach.md

     {% endif %}
 1. Add validation.

     Find the `validate` function.
 It contains the code for checking whether the fields in each of the buttons are filled in.
-For example, in the <q>Monitoring items in businesses</q> template, the code looks like this:
+For example, in the “Monitoring items in businesses” template, the code looks like this:
     {% if locale == "en-com" %}
     ```
     if (!solution.output_values.verdict || solution.output_values.verdict === '') {